The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-With mortgage rates and home prices both historically high, and inventory tight, many prospective sellers and hopeful buyers are feeling nervous about today’s housing market.
+With home prices historically high and inventory still very tight, many prospective sellers and hopeful buyers are feeling nervous about today’s housing market.